Ryan-Qiyu-Jiang/cassiopeia/README.md

  3. Instantiate the client
  4. Have a blast :)

-You can also run multiple Cassio peers on a single node with the Cassiopeia pkg.
+*Running multiple Cassio peers on a single node with the Cassiopeia pkg.*

 1. Make a thread for each node
 2. Run the init function